Always brush your teeth immediately after eating

 Not the case.
 An electric toothbrush is meant to clean tooth surfaces.
 While some electric toothbrush makers claim the brushes can reach between teeth, nothing is as effective as plain old dental floss.

 Only flossing removes plaque between teeth and below the gum line.
 It's simple—for healthy teeth you have to brush, and for healthy gums, you have to floss.4

 Fruit juice and diet drinks are OK to drink

-Unfortunately, fruit juices are bad drinks for teeth.
-They contain natural acids and sugars that can break down enamel, cause cavities, and cause gum disease.
-Diet drinks also contain acids that wear down tooth enamel over time.
-Your best bet is always water.
-If you do choose to drink something else, be sure to drink water afterwards to help rinse away the acids and sugars.
+Not really.
+Unfortunately, fruit juices are bad for teeth.
+They contain natural acids and sugars that can break down enamel and cause cavities and gum disease.
+Diet drinks also contain acids that wear down tooth enamel.5

-While it's perfectly fine to spit out any excess foam and toothpaste, you should not rinse out your mouth after brushing.
-If you do, you'll wash away a valuable layer of fluoride that protects your teeth.
+No. While it's perfectly fine to spit out any excess foam and toothpaste, you should not rinse out your mouth after brushing.
+If you do, you'll wash away a valuable layer of fluoride that protects your teeth.6